Breakfast Easy to Make Energy Bites Miscellaneous No Bake No Bake Breakfasts Recipes

 These tasty, bite-sized treats are easy to prepare in advance (just refrigerate until ready to eat), and pack a protein punch thanks to the oats, nut butter, and crushed nuts.
 They’re great to enjoy at home, or easily transported in a ziploc bag for a great on-the-go breakfast.
 Plus they’re no-bake, and fun to make—even kids can help with the rolling.

-These oatmeal balls is also highly adaptable.
+These oatmeal balls are also highly adaptable.
 See my suggestions below!

 A bowl of chocolate oatmeal balls with crushed peanuts